sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 They are contracts of possibility — the right, but not the obligation, to buy or sell at a chosen price.
 A call, a put.
 A premium paid for potential.

 On the surface, they appear modest: insurance policies for risk.
-But in the aggregate, they twist the market’s mechanics more than any other derivative, because every option sold must be hedged.
+But in the aggregate, they twist the market's mechanics more than any other derivative, because every option sold must be hedged.
 And that hedging creates convexity — nonlinear flows that accelerate as price moves.

-- Delta measures how much the option’s value changes with price.
+- Delta measures how much the option's value changes with price.
 Dealers who sell options must offset that risk in the underlying.
 If they sell calls, they hedge by buying the asset; if they sell puts, they hedge by selling.

 - Gamma measures how that delta itself changes as price moves.
 The closer price gets to the strike, the more violently hedging requirements shift.

-This is the hidden lever: the dealer’s hedge is not a choice, it is mechanical.
+This is the hidden lever: the dealer's hedge is not a choice, it is mechanical.

 - A stock surges toward a popular strike price.
 Dealers short those calls are forced to buy more of the stock as it rises, which pushes it higher still.
 The squeeze feeds itself.